Wowo51/MyndSprout/MyndSproutCodeGuide.md

 When **`UseSearch = true`**, the planning step uses **`SwitchLLM.LLM.SearchQuery(...)`**.
 Execution against SQL is unchanged.

-> The planning prompt contains the phrase â€œwrite the term `UseSearch`â€¦â€.
-Internally, the agent already routes to **Search** whenever `UseSearch` is on; you donâ€™t need to add anything else.
+> The planning prompt contains the phrase "write the term `UseSearch`".
+Internally, the agent already routes to **Search** whenever `UseSearch` is on; you don't need to add anything else.

 ---